 Fabrication of functionally graded materials (FGMs) by laser metal deposition (LMD) has the potential to offer solutions to key engineering problems over the traditional metal-working techniques.
 But the issues that need to be addressed while building FGMs are intermixing in the layers and cracking due to the residual stresses.
 This paper is to present the study of the effect of process parameters (laser power and travel speed) on the degree of dilution between the substrate (or, previous layer) and powder material for few metallurgical systems.

-S. R. Pulugurtha et al., "Functionally Graded Materials by Laser Metal Deposition," Proceedings of the 20th Annual International Solid Freeform Fabrication Symposium (2009, Austin, TX), pp. 454-469, University of Texas at Austin -- Laboratory for Freeform Fabrication (LFF), Aug 2009.
+S. R. Pulugurtha et al., "Functionally Graded Materials by Laser Metal Deposition," Proceedings of the 20th Annual International Solid Freeform Fabrication Symposium (2009, Austin, TX), pp. 454 - 469, University of Texas at Austin, Aug 2009.

 20th Annual International Solid Freeform Fabrication Symposium (2009: Aug.
 3-5, Austin, TX)

 Mechanical and Aerospace Engineering

 Keywords and Phrases